paukstelis/OpenGarage-Firmware/README.md

 #### Setting up a Dev Environment

-* Install Arduino with ESP8266 core 2.3, or alternatively, install makeESPArduino
+* Install Arduino with ESP8266 core 2.3 or above, or alternatively, install makeESPArduino
 * Install Blynk library and pubsubclient library refrenced above (IMroy version)
 * Download this repository and extract the OpenGarage library to your Arduino's `libraries` folder.
 * Follow the README.txt in the Modifications folder to modify Update.h in your ESP8266 core files.